HuskyDG/huskydg.github.io/vmos/geektool/README.md

 ### **Shizuku**

+Launch `shizuku_server` in virtual machine automatically every boot without rooting or connecting to wifi adb.

-A new way to get special access of system (root,adb)
+This is a new way to get special access of system (root,adb) without rooting

 ### **Xposed Framework**